oemof-heat/solar_models/README.md

 modeled as transformers with fix efficiencies.

 ### desalination
+The application models a desalination system with a given water demand.
+Two different systems are included, a thermal system, with uses a med (multi effect distillation) to provide the water and an electrival system with a ro (reverse osmosis).
+You will find the structure of the components in the docstring of the files 'desalination_med_model.py' and 'desalination_ro_model.py'.

 ## How to download and run a model?
 In the following steps we describe how you get from here to running the script,